 Donations are not tax deductible.

-In the spring of 2012, Google severely downgraded this site in all search results, and then in the spring of 2013, downgraded it again, on both occasions for unknown reasons, so that its pages are now difficult to find on Google.
+In the spring of 2012, Google severely downgraded the Moorings in all search results and, in the spring of 2013, downgraded it again, on both occasions for unknown reasons, so that total activity in 2013 slumped to about one third of its previous high.
+The drop took place despite an ongoing effort to keep coding up to date and to expand site content.

 Most popular pages